-Key Co oncerns Section Comment responsibilities of the Town and owners, developers and other stakeholders , at the sole discretion of the Town."
-Section 21.4.4 should be revised as follows: " Town initiated s S econdary plans" • Section 24 Official Plan Amendments 8.
-24.1 Official Plan Amendments General Review: The wording of the Plan appears to provide no flexibility for interpretation of the requirement for an Official Plan Amendment (OPA).
+Kev Co oncerns Section Comment responsibilities of the Town and owners, developers and other stakeholders, at the sole discretion of the Town."
+Section 21.4.4 should be revised as follows: "Town initiated a Cocondany plane" " Town initiated s S econdary plans" Part G Implementation : Section 24 Official Plan Amendments 8.
+24.1 Official Review: 0.
+Plan The wording of the Plan appears to provide no flexibility Amendments for interpretation of the requirement for an Official Plan General Amendment (OPA).
 Section 24.1.1 states that "Changes to the text, tables, and numbered figures in Parts A through H of this Plan, or to the accompanying schedules, will require an amendment to the Plan."
-This seems to indicate that any change will necessitate an amendment.
-The direction in Section 24.1.1 is reinforced by Section 1.4, How to Read this Plan, which states that: "The policies of this Plan allow for limited flexibility through interpretation without the need for an official plan amendment."
+This as area to indicate that any change will repossite to This seems to indicate that any change will necessitate an amendment.
+The direction in Section 24.1.1 is reinforced by Section 1.4, How to Read this Plan, which states that: otatos triat.
+"The policies of this Plan allow for limited flexibility through interpretation without the need for an official plan amendment."
 However, that direction conflicts with the interpretation sections 1.4.5 -1.4.8 which do in fact provide flexibility.
-Recommendation: Modifications should be made to the Plan, in particular Section 24.1.1 and 1.4, to clarify that changes to the Plan can be made without an amendment having regard for the direction on interpretation, in particular sections 0.1 24.4 Official 1.4.5-1.4.8.
-9.1 24.1 Official Plan Review: Section 24.1.4 identifies a list of matters for which the Amendments Town may initiate an amendment to the Official Plan. and This includes a secondary plan as well as the 24.3 recommendation of a land use study or policy review.
+Recommendation: Modifications should be made to the Plan, in particular Section 24.1.1 and 1.4, to clarify that changes to the Plan can be made without an amendment having regard for the direction on interpretation, in particular sections 1.4.5-1.4.8.
+9.1 24.1 Official Review: Plan Section 24.1.4 identifies a list of matters for which the Amendments Town may initiate an amendment to the Official Plan. and This includes a secondary plan as well as the 24.3 recommendation of a land use study or policy review.
 In Secondary addition, Section 24.3.1 indicates that an official plan Plans amendment to implement a new secondary plan will be prepared.
 However, as discussed above, a landowner